mjhmilla/Millard2023VexatMuscle/README.md

 # Quick start guide:

 Execute 'main_OuterLoop.m' from Matlab to run everything.
-Roughly 6 hours (Intel i7-3630QM @ 2.40 GHz, Ubuntu 22 8 GB ram, SSD harddrive) is needed to run all of the experiments.
+Roughly 5 hours and 45 minutes is needed to run all of the experiments on my old 2013 Samsung laptop (Intel i7-3630QM @ 2.40 GHz, Ubuntu 22 8 GB ram, SSD harddrive), while the newer Lenovo machine (Windows 10) requires nearly an hour less time.
 The experiments require roughly 500 simulations, some of which are numerically stiff.
-At the end if this round of simulation, you can find all of the figures that appear in Millard et al., and many more besides, in the folders
+At the end if this round of simulation, you can find all of the figures that appear in Millard et al., and many more besides, in the folders:

 output/
 - HerzogLeonard2002